rudrajit15/rudrajit15.github.io/_pages/about.md

 * **Institute for Biomechanics, ETH Zürich, Switzerland** (May '17 - July '17) <br/>
     *Guide : Dr. Patrik Christen and Prof. Dr. Ralph Müller, D-HEST* <br/>
     * Proposed a stable linear model (with closed form solution) and a fuzzy boolean network for bone re-modeling.
 Also developed an automated 2D-3D image registration framework for histology images from scratch. <br/>

-* **Altisource Business Solutions Private Limited, Bengaluru, India** (May '16 - July '16) <br/>
-    * Developed a notification system using Pagerduty, a popular incident management software, and worked on the UI of the company’s monitoring dashboard built using JBoss Dashbuilder. <br/>

-I was also one of the very few undergraduates selected to attend the **PRAIRIE Artificial Intelligence Summer School** (<a href="https://project.inria.fr/paiss/" style="color: #0000FF">**PAISS**</a>) co-organized by Inria and NAVER LABS Europe in Grenoble, France during July 2018.
-Here I presented a poster (can be found <a href="https://github.com/rudrajit15/Existence-of-sparse-basis-for-deep-learning-kernels/blob/master/Inria_poster.pdf" style="color: #0000FF">here</a>) titled “**Existence of Sparse Basis for Deep Learning Kernels?**”.